uthapa82/Command-Notes-/CCNA200-301 Learning.md

 * What is a trunk port ?
     * In a small network with few VLANs, it is possible to use a separate interface for each VLAN when connecting switches to switches, and switches to routers.

+* What is the purpose of trunk ports ?
     * However when the number of VLANs increases, this is not viable.
 It will result in wasted interfaces, adn often routers won't have enough interfaces for each VLAN

     * You can use trunk ports to carry traffic from multiple VLANs over a single interface